Cervical biopsy

 Will the biopsy hurt?

 Local anaesthetic is not usually needed for this procedure.
-You may feel a slight sting/pinch, which may be uncomfortable but it should not be painful.
+You may feel a slight sting / pinch, which may be uncomfortable but the biopsy should not be painful.

 How will I feel after my procedure?

 You may have some period-type pain for a short time following your biopsy.
-Normal over the counter painkillers (such as paracetamol) should control mild to moderate pain or discomfort.
-If your pain is not controlled with these, please contact your GP.
+Normal over-the-counter painkillers should control mild to moderate pain or discomfort.
+Over-the-counter painkillers include paracetamol.
+If your pain is not controlled with these, please contact your GP or one of the departments listed at the end of this leaflet.

-You may have slight vaginal bleeding or a slight brownish discharge after your biopsy.
-This may last for two to five days.
+You may have slight vaginal bleeding or brownish discharge after your biopsy.
+This can last for 2 to 5 days.

 Does someone need to come with me to my appointment?

-This is not essential but you may wish to arrange this.
+It is not essential, but you may wish to arrange for someone to come with you to your appointment.

 When will I get my results?

-The cervical biopsy will be sent to the histology laboratory for examination.
-Your doctor will write to you (and your GP) with your results within six weeks of your appointment.
+Your biopsy will be sent to the histology laboratory for examination.
+Your doctor will write to you and your GP with the results within 6 weeks of your appointment.
 It should be clear from this letter what follow-up you will need.

 Will I need a follow-up appointment?